openITCOCKPIT/openITCOCKPIT-documentation/en/docs/monitoring/maps.md

 ![](/images/mapmodule-mapgenerator-generate-view.png)

 #### Generation through hostname splitting
-All hosts to which you have write access serve as the starting point.
+All hosts on whose containers you have write permissions serve as the starting point.
 ![](/images/mapmodule-mapgenerator-hostnamesplitting-hosts.png)
 When creating the generator, the levels are defined according to which the host names are divided.
 ![](/images/mapmodule-mapgenerator-hostnamesplitting-edit.png)